Terms and Conditions

 4) Late Payment Charges

 Late payment charges are assessed for overdue water bills that are not paid within 25 days from the postmarked date, or 25 days from the e-bill notification date.
-The interest rate charged will be at the maximum allowed under MPUC Chapter 870, Section 1.
+The interest rate charged will be the interest rate established for delinquent taxes by the State Treasurer.

 5) Multi-unit Properties